vsoch/lessons/_posts/hpc/2018-05-08-sherlock-jobs.md

 }
 ```
-Again,I recommend NOT doing this programatically first when testing, but to do `sbatch LizardA.job` from the console
+Again,I recommend NOT doing this programatically first when testing, but to do manual runs first.

-#### Final Notes
+## Good Practices

 Finally, here are a few good job submission practices.

  - **Always use full paths**.
 For the scripts, it might be reasonable to use relative paths, and this is because they are run in context of their own location.
 However, in the case of data and other files, you should always use full paths.
+ - **Don't run large computation on the login nodes!** It negatively impacts all cluster users.
+Grab a development node with `sdev`.
+ - **Think about how much memory you actually need**.
+You want to set a bit of an upper bound so a spike doesn't kill the job, but you also don't want to waste resources when you (or someone else) could be running more jobs.
  - **You should generally not run anything en-masse before it is tested.** This means that after you write your loop script, you might step through it manually (don't be ashamed to open up an interactive R or Python console and copy paste away!), submit the job, ensure that it runs successfully, and inspect the output.
 I can almost guarantee you will have a bug or find a detail that you want to change.
 It's much easier to do this a few times until you are satisfied and then launch en-masse over launching en-masse and realizing they are all going to error.

 And as a reminder, here are some useful SLURM commands for checking your job.